kellenvu/kellenvu.github.io/_posts/2024-02-05-how-to-write-amcas-activities.md

 ---
 title: My formula for writing a compelling AMCAS Activities section
 tags: [Med, Guide]
-description: Learn about the STAR formula and the Although Principle.
+description: It's all about impact and nuance.
 comments: true
 ---